-- 1. Liberty Law does not require law students to own a computer. - 2.
+- 1. Liberty Law students utilize laptop computers to organize their notes, create case briefs and outlines, complete assignments, and take exams. - 2.
 Liberty University's IT Marketplace provides computer specifications for students who currently own or wish to purchase a computer.
 Liberty Law recommends that law students consult this website for updated recommendations for hardware and software to achieve optimum computer performance and network support.